wesngu28/nixos-config/README.md

 1. Migrate the primary home server to nix when I am physically at home

 2. Attempt to setup Mod Organizer 2 for skyrim modding.
 This can be done not the nix way.

-3. Starship

-4. Use a twm of some kind in the vm preferably